-Comments may be submitted by email to: cbarnett@huit.zollars.com.
+Comments may be submitted by email to: com.
 All comments must be received by 200pm on March 14, 2023, to be included in the public record.
-The proposed amendments will be placed before the GCMPO Policy Board at its Wednesday.
-March 15, 2023, meeting for approval.
-The GCMPO staff looks forward to hearing from you!
+The proposed amendments will be placed before the GCMPO Policy Board at its Wednesday, March 15, 2023, meeting for approval.